Hafiz Konkoni

-Hafiz Wontah Konkoni (born 05 June, 1999) is a Ghanaian professional footballer who plays as forward for Ethiopian Ethiopian Premier League side Ethiopian Coffee S.C..
+Hafiz Wontah Konkoni (born 5 June 1999) is a Ghanaian professional footballer who plays as forward for Ethiopian Ethiopian Premier League side Welwalo Adigrat on loan from Ethiopian Coffee SC.
 He previously had spells in Northern Cyprus playing for Alsancak Yeşilova and Baf Ülkü Yurdu.

 Early life

 Konkoni is a native of Wa in the Upper West Region of Ghana.
 He moved to the Northern Region and attended secondary school education in Bole, before later returning to his home region to enroll at Tumu College of Education, previously Tumu Teacher Training College.
 He is a trained teacher by profession.

 Career

 Bolga Stars

 Konkoni started his senior career with lower-tier side Amajande FC in Bole.
 He served as the captain of the side and helped the club to earn a promotion into the Ghana Division One league during his playing time with the club.
 His performances attracted deals from clubs with the Division one and Premier League.
 He eventually joined newly premier league promoted side Bolga Stars in 2017, whilst training as a teacher in Tumu.

 Konkoni joined Bolga Stars after they had earned a promotion into the Ghana Premier League for the 2017 season.
 He played alongside Ibrahim Imoro within that period.
 He made his debut on 4 March 2017, playing the full 90 minutes in a 2–0 loss to Tema Youth.
 On 18 March 2023, he scored his first Ghana Premier league goal ever against his future club, Bechem United in the 78th minute at Aliu Mahama Sports Stadium helping Bolga All Stars to a 2–0 victory, the club's first ever Ghana Premier League victory.

 Due to combining studies and football and travelling between two Upper West and Upper East regions, he made 8 league appearances and scored 2 goals before joining Bechem United in the May transfer period.